 It is also known as a bilevel positive airway pressure machine.
 This machine uses two levels of air pressure: one when you are inhaling and one when you are exhaling.
 This helps keep the airways open and ensures that you get enough oxygen while you sleep.

-They are custom-made devices that fit in your mouth and help keep your airway open while you sleep.
+These are custom-made devices such as snore guards that fit in your mouth and help keep your airway open while you sleep.
 Oral appliances are a good choice if you have mild to moderate sleep apnea.
 Consult your dentist in Markham to know which treatment is right for you.

 If you suspect that you suffer from sleep apnea, schedule a visit with your dentist in Markham.
 They can recommend treatment options to help you with your sleeping disorder.
 Don’t delay.
 Schedule an appointment today!